Two-Bridge: Exclusive Objectives and Extended Horizon StarCraft II Benchmark: Appendix

-All map files, Gym-compatible wrappers for the custom StarCraft II environments, training code, evaluation scripts, baseline agent implementations, and pre-trained model weights are publicly available on GitHub:
+\textbf{Code and Data Availability.} All map files, Gym-compatible wrappers for the custom SC2 environments, training code, evaluation scripts, agent implementations, and pre-trained model weights are available in the GitHub repository:

-The repository includes a detailed README with setup instructions, environment configuration steps, training protocols, and evaluation procedures.
-This end-to-end framework enables researchers to reproduce our results, run new experiments across all benchmark variants, and extend the suite with minimal setup effort.
+The repository contains a detailed README with setup and usage instructions.
+Together, the code, maps, datasets, and pre-trained models provide an end-to-end framework for reproducing our results, running new experiments, and extending the Two-Bridge benchmark with minimal setup effort.